yannickl/QRCodeReaderViewController/README.md

 ## QRCodeReaderViewController

 The _QRCodeReaderViewController_ is a simple QRCode Reader/Scanner based on the _AVFoundation_ framework from Apple.
-It aims to replace ZXing or ZBar for iOS 7 or over.
+It aims to replace ZXing or ZBar for iOS 7 and over.

 ### Installation